housseindjirdeh/hdjirdeh.github.io/_posts/2017-07-02-progressive-angular-applications-2.markdown

 </app-modal>
 {% endhighlight %}

-Our `HouseComponent` is rendered within a modal, hence we we've wrapped it's content within `<app-modal>`.
+Our `HouseComponent` shows a number of details for the house selected.
+It is rendered within a modal and for that reason, we've wrapped its contents within an `<app-modal>` component.
 We're not going to into too much detail on how this modal component files are written, but you can find them [here](https://github.com/housseindjirdeh/tour-of-thrones/tree/master/src/app/component/modal).

 One important thing to mention however is that we're using projection (`ng-content`) to project content into our modal.
 We either project a loading state (`modal-loader`) if we don't have house information yet or modal content (`modal-content`) if we do.
 You can find the code that makes up our loader [here](https://github.com/housseindjirdeh/tour-of-thrones/tree/master/src/app/component/loader).